When files are uploaded to Filestage the system transcodes them so they can be viewed on all platforms, from desktop to mobile devices.

 Using the Rec.
 709 color profile in Premiere Pro:

 ⚠️Please note: Changing the assigned profile will change the appearance of color in the media everywhere it is used in your project and will result in colors being rendered differently in your exports.
 Only do this if you really know that you need to.

 Progressive vs. Interlaced

-There are examples where you will see a video that has an unsteady segment when you freeze the frame or you attempt to slow it down.
-The issue may not be observable when you were playing it at full speed, but freezing or slowing it down will show that some frames are too shaky to appropriately see.
-You can deinterlace your video to a progressive video, can fix it.
+Sometimes, you may notice unsteadiness in a video when you pause the frame or slow it down.
+This may not be noticeable while playing at full speed, but pausing or slowing it down will reveal some shaky frames.
+To fix this, you can deinterlace the video to a progressive format.

 How to deinterlace a video in premiere pro?

-Select Always Deinterlace which will scan and deinterlace all footage in the timeline
+3. Select Always Deinterlace, which will scan and deinterlace all footage in the timeline

-If you have any questions or comments, please feel free to reach us through the chat or email us at email@example.com.
+If you have any questions or comments, feel free to start a chat or email us at email@example.com.
 We’re always happy to help.